-Whether you love it or hate it, the mouth-puckering taste of sour candy is hugely popular.
+Whether you love it or hate it, the mouth-puckering taste of most sour candy is hugely popular.
 Young and old, from far and wide, a large portion of candy lovers flock to the delicious sting of super sour flavors.
 Whether you enjoy the mild tartness of lemon drops or like to get full-on nuclear with the most extreme sour candies, there’s no doubt this classic candy type is full of variety.

 The Most Common Types of Sour Candy